Frequently asked questions about Gloucester Vale Conservation Volunteers:

 - Nosehill Quarry, Bourton

 Anybody who turns out on a task is considered to be a member.
 There is no membership fee and no minimum attendance requirements, but members do have to be at least 16 years old.
 The members are drawn from all walks of life and have a wide variety of reasons for volunteering.
 They are willing workers and, across the group, will take on pretty much any type of outdoors work.
-A fair number of the members and, in particular, the team leaders are in full-time work so we only do tasks on Sundays.
+A fair number of the members and, in particular, the team leaders are in full-time work but also includes retired folk and increasingly Students studying or having completed Environmental courses.

 Since most of our volunteers are in full-time work, we only do tasks at weekends and mostly on Sundays.
-We start work around 10am and aim to finish by 4pm.
-We provide pick-up points in Gloucester (normally the station or other points by arrangement) and in Cheltenham (by Imperial Gardens opposite the Queens Hotel) at either 9:00 or 9:30 depending on the distance to the task so that we can be at the site around 9:45.
+We start work around 10am and aim to finish by 3-4pm.
+We can provide pick-up points in Gloucester (normally the station or other points by arrangement) and in Cheltenham (by Imperial Gardens opposite the Queens Hotel) at either 9:00 or 9:30 depending on the distance to the task so that we can be at the site around 9:45.
+Also organise car sharing.

 GVCV provides hand tools, insurance for its volunteers, first aiders, task leaders, training, tea, coffee and squash, and, not least, good biscuits.

 Our costs (insurance, tools, training – including First Aid, expenses etc) are covered by a small charge that we make to our customers.
-The organisations we do tasks for pay a fixed fee per volunteer per day, currently £5.
+Most of the organisations we do tasks for pay a fixed fee per volunteer per day, currently £5.
 We review this figure regularly to ensure it meets our costs.
 We do not make any profit.

 There are probably more answers to this than we have volunteers.
 These include combinations of: